Welcome to YMCA Day Nurseries

 We want all of our children to reach their full potential and will provide activities that stretch minds and bodies and that encourages self-confidence and individual development.

 Mel Braden, Head of Childcare

 - We take a holistic view of childcare, acknowledging the wider context of our families including their individual circumstances, skills, talents and home environment.

 - We engage the wider family in identifying and removing ‘barriers to progress’ and provide a gateway to engage with other YMCA service areas and explore YMCA ethos and values.

-- We strive for and maintain the highest standards of childcare provision through a continual process of quality assessment, staff training and user feedback in line with Ofsted and Early Years Foundation Stage (EYFS) statutory requirements.
+- We strive for and maintain the highest standards of nursery provision through a continual process of quality assessment, staff training and user feedback in line with Ofsted and Early Years Foundation Stage (EYFS) statutory requirements.

-- We remain committed to our values and our Christian principles by ensuring that we create opportunities to involve Children in activities that reflect our Christian ethos.
+- We remain committed to our values and our Christian principles by ensuring that we create opportunities to involve children in activities that reflect our Christian ethos.

 - We work in Partnership with Health Visitors and community Midwives to support the youngest and most vulnerable children.